DataDog/documentation/content/en/account_management/team/_index.md

 {{< img src="account_management/team/invite_user.png" alt="Add Member To Team" responsive="true" style="width:80%;">}}

 The new user will receive an email with a link to log in.
-Until it's done, the user is marked as: status `Pending`.
+The user is marked with status `Pending` until they log in.
 To re-send an invite, select the *Edit* button on the right of the user line, then click *Resend Invite*:

 {{< img src="account_management/team/resend_invite.png" alt="Resend invite" responsive="true" style="width:80%;">}}

-## Edit a user roles
+## Edit a user's roles

 Only team administrators can promote members:

 1. Go to the [Team Page][1].
-2. Select the *Edit* button on the right of the user line
+2. Select the *Edit* button on the right of the user line.
-3. Select the new [user roles][2] for this user
+3. Select the new [user roles][2] for this user.
 4. **Save** the new setting.

 {{< img src="account_management/team/user_role_update.png" alt="User role update" responsive="true" style="width:80%;">}}

 ## Disable existing members

-You must be an administrator of the team to disable members.
-You cannot permanently remove users as they might own events, dashboards, etc. that are not supposed to be removed.
+Only administrators of the team can disable members.
+You cannot permanently remove users, as they might own events, dashboards, etc. that are not supposed to be removed.

 1. Go to the [Team Page][1].
 2. Select the *Edit* button on the right of the user line